 Skip to content

 Forget foil, the hottest BBQ accessory right now is peach paper.
-Here’s the total breakdown of what exactly it is, and what makes is so special.
+Here’s the total breakdown of what exactly it is, and what makes it so special.

-BBQ enthusiasts are known to be obsessed with meat quality, smoke flavour and various temp gadgets, but no one expect them to flip out over a roll of paper, yet that’s exactly what is happening in the barbecue world.
-Orders for this stuff are placed from all over the globe despite completely prohibitive shipping fees, rolls are smuggled back in suitcases with overweight luggage charges just so people can get their hands on this magical wrap.
-So, with barbecue already being a crazy expensive hobby, why are these people going these exorbitant lengths for a roll of tree pulp?
+BBQ enthusiasts are known to be obsessed with meat quality, smoke flavour and various temp gadgets, but no one expects them to flip out over a roll of paper, yet that’s exactly what is happening in the barbecue world.
+Orders for this stuff are placed from all over the globe despite prohibitively high shipping fees, and rolls are smuggled back in suitcases, incurring overweight luggage charges, so that people can get their hands on this magical wrap.
+So, with barbecue already being a crazy expensive hobby, why are these people going to these exorbitant lengths for a roll of tree pulp?

 So what exactly is peach paper?

 Here’s when things get tricky.
 Peach paper is the popular term used for the tinted paper we see used at barbecue joints.
-However, within the paper industry, “peach paper” refers to a variety of steak paper.
+However, within the paper industry, “peach paper” refers to a variety of stake paper.
 Technically speaking, the barbecue pit masters we know, love and are trying to emulate are actually using pink paper.
-Or more specifically, pink butchers paper.
-Let me shut down another rumour real quick: neither pink nor peach paper contain any kind of peach essence, it’s simply that the pink colour denotes a natural base whereas white butchers paper is bleached.
+Or more specifically, pink butcher's paper.
+Let me shut down another rumour real quick: neither pink nor peach paper contains any peach essence; it’s simply that the pink colour denotes a natural base, whereas white butcher's paper is bleached.

 Why wrap in the first place?

-Pit masters wrap meats either close to or at the end of the cook time, mainly to protect the meat from drying out and losing moisture as it rests and holds at a lower temperature during service.
+Pit masters wrap meats either near the end of the cook time or at the end, mainly to protect the meat from drying out and losing moisture as it rests and is held at a lower temperature during service.
 It can also be employed if the cook has gone quicker than expected, to try and retard any further darkening of the bark/exterior crust.

 Well, let’s start with the similarities.
-Both butcher and steak papers have something called “sizing” added, which is basically a treatment that dictates the wet strength of the paper, which as the name suggests, is what keeps it from falling apart when it gets wet.
-Neither of them have wax coating, it’s an internal treatment to the product that, based on the formula, determines the moisture or vapour barrier of the paper.
-Butcher paper is designed for same day use – because you buy your piece of meat and carry it home, then discard the paper – so it’s more porous.
-Steak paper is made for retail display, and therefore is designed to be more robust, and not let as much air reach the product (because it discolours the meat).
-Steak paper is far denser than butcher, and is manufactured using more hardwood fibres which results in a more rigid product.
+Both butcher and steak papers have something called “sizing” added, which is basically a treatment that dictates the wet strength of the paper, which, as the name suggests, is what keeps it from falling apart when it gets wet.
+Neither of them has a wax coating; it’s an internal treatment of the product that, based on the formula, determines the paper's moisture or vapour barrier.
+Butcher paper is designed for same-day use – because you buy your piece of meat, carry it home, and then discard the paper – so it’s more porous.
+Steak paper is made for retail display and is therefore designed to be more robust and to let less air reach the product (because it discolours the meat).
+Steak paper is far denser than butcher paper and is manufactured using more hardwood fibres, resulting in a more rigid product.

 Back to top